Montana-Media-Arts/441-web-tech-Spring2025-course/modules/week-1/_posts/2017-01-05-class-overview.md

 When a module is released (i.e., it goes live on Moodle and this site), you will have one week to work through it, complete the homework, and submit your homework.
 You homework will always be due by 11:59 PM on the Monday of the next week.
 Please don't wait until 11:59 PM to submit your homework.
 Everyone tries and the Moodle might be on hiatus and then sad things can happen.

-For example, this module is opening on Monday, January 11th.
-Therefore, you have through next Monday, January 18th to complete the module.
+For example, this module is opening on Thursday, January 16th.
+Therefore, you have through next Tuesday, January 21th to complete the module (usually it would be Monday, but January 20th is MLK Day).

 </div>
 <div id="Homework" class="tabcontent" markdown="1">